Alhj/1dv610_L_3/README.md

 * get a message with snipp is missing input;

-#1.3 RemoveSnipp
+# 1.3 RemoveSnipp

 ## pre condition

-    user is log
+    user is loggin

 # input
 * . test case 1.2.1